[Updated February 2021]

 The fastest and easiest way to travel from Vienna to Ljubljana is by road.
 The driving distance is about 390 km and it will take you around 4 hours.

-All of these day trips from Vienna can easily be done with kids.
+All these day trips from Vienna can easily be done with kids.
 Just take things along to keep them busy on the trains or buses.
-And if you’re back in Vienna with the kids, here is a great list of things to do for families in the Austrian capital.
+And if you’re back, here is a great list of things to do with kids in Vienna.
 Also, returning from a long day trip may mean you’ll arrive back in Vienna very hungry.
 This is where you’ll find the best schnitzel in Vienna to take care of the hunger.